Published August 8, 2025 by Nicole Burke

 3 Easy Steps to Create Your Fall Planter

-Step One: Prepare Your Planter
+Step 1: Prepare Your Planter

 Make sure you're using a planter that has drainage holes at the bottom.
 The edible plants I'll recommend below don't like having wet feet (when their roots are sitting in water).